agarg3-godaddy/care-ai-hackathon/confluence-agent-langchain/README.md

-# Confluence AI Agent (LangChain Version)
+# Confluence AI Agent (LangChain + Groq Version)

-A powerful AI agent for Confluence queries built with **LangChain.js** - the industry-standard framework for building AI applications.
+A powerful AI agent for Confluence queries built with **LangChain.js** and powered by **Groq** - the industry-standard framework for building AI applications with fast, cost-effective inference.

 ## 🚀 Why LangChain.js?